Ann M. Weaver Scholarship Nominations

 - Forceful and unselfish character

 - Academic achievement

 - Leadership in both school and community activities

 - Positive potential for enriching the environment at Rocky Mount Academy

-Aurora Madison Henderson, daughter of Mr. Christopher Henderson and Dr. Jessica Henderson, has been awarded this year’s Ann MacPherson Weaver Memorial Scholarship at Rocky Mount Academy.
-Currently an 8th grader at Magellan Charter School in Raleigh, Henderson will attend RMA in the fall on a full-tuition scholarship, valued at over $45,000 for four years.
+Cameron MacDonald, daughter of Casey and Jonathan MacDonald, has been awarded this year’s Ann MacPherson Weaver Memorial Scholarship at Rocky Mount Academy.
+Currently an 8th grader at Hobgood Charter School, MacDonald will attend RMA in the fall on a full-tuition scholarship, valued at approximately $59,000 over four years.

 Founded in 1968, Rocky Mount Academy is the largest non-sectarian independent school in the Nash/Edgecombe/Wilson area and serves PK-12th grade students.
 The mission of RMA is to prepare its students for the challenges, opportunities, and responsibilities to be encountered in life and college.